colinjlacy/firebase-ionic-2-demo/README.md

 # Firebase 3, Ionic 2 Demo

+**Note that this project has been entirely replaced with a new update that matches Ionic 2's RC2 release.**

 This project serves as a demo for how I integrated Firebase 3 into an Ionic 2 project.
 It includes basic database syncing, as well as Firebase user authentication.
 The goal was to create a demo app that could accompany [a blog post I wrote](https://webcake.co/using-firebase-3-in-angular-2-and-ionic-2/).

 ## Download and Installation